Benign Flame: Saga of Love - 13

 “He is quite mature; it’s his maturity and my motivation that’s carrying the day for us.
 Otherwise, we would have called it quits a long while back,” said Chandrika as her affection for him filled her voice.

 By the time they reached Sandhya’s place, Roopa was excited about the challenges that her sister’s life posed.
 However, in time, seeing her sister’s adventurous life against the backdrop of her dull marital existence, she felt depressed all again.
 That they didn’t find Sandhya at home only further spoiled her mood, and as they walked back home, Roopa kept mum all along.

-‘Don’t you realize,’ scowled Janaki at Roopa, ‘its nearing two years now, and there are no signs of it yet.’
+“Don’t you realize it’s nearing two years now but there are no signs of it yet,” scowled Janaki at Roopa.

 Many a time, it did cross Roopa’s mind that a child should have filled her emotional void.
 However, Sathyam, in spite of his disappointment, felt that a trip to the doctor was premature.